vincenzooo/pyXsurf/README.rst

 Installation
 ------------
+Before proceding, it can be advisable to update your environment, and especially ``pip``, to the most recent version.

-Last stable release can be installed from command line with:
+Last stable release can be downloaded and installed in one step from command line with:

 ``pip install pyXsurf==1.6.1``

+However this is not the last version (we are working on that), it is much better, and simple enough.

-However this is not advised, as the most updated versions can contain bug fixes and updated functionalities.
+To install the newest version, which contains many bug fixes and updated functionalities.
-To install these you should install from code, which can be done quite easily.
-This can also be useful if you plan to make changes to the code.

-In this case, first you need to download or clone the source code from github.
+To do this, you can clone the source code from github.
 You can use the ``Code`` button at top of page, or git clone from command-line
 ``git clone https://github.com/vincenzooo/pyXSurf.git``.

-At this point you have two options (before proceding, it can be advisable to update your environment, and especially ``pip``, to the most recent version):

-1. Python installer (suggested for basic users): move to the folder with the code and call ``python setup.py install``.
+At this point you should move to the folder with the code and call ``pip install .`` (equivalend to ``python setup.py install``).
 This will perform a "regular" installation  (meaning that the code is copied to ``site-packages`` folders, which holds all installed Python libraries, and made accessible to your system).

-2. developer: as in option 1, just use ``pip install -e .``or ``pip install -e '.[dev]'``.
+If instead you plan to modify the code, it is suggest to install the library in "developer" mode, use ``pip install -e .``or ``pip install -e '.[dev]'`` (experimental).
 Doing this, the library will be installed from current position (no local copy), any change to the code in this folder will be immediately available in the imported library (the second command, with the ``[dev]``\ option, will install also additional files with tests and tools).

 Uninstalling
 ------------

-Code can be uninstalled callig ``pip uninstall pyXsurf``, or from source code folder calling directly the setup file ``python setup.py develop  -u`` (if you installed as developer, deinstallation is expected to work only with most recent pip versions, at least >=19.1.1, otherwise it should be enough to delete the folder).
+Code can be uninstalled calling ``pip uninstall pyXsurf`` from a command prompt, or from source code folder calling directly the setup file ``python setup.py develop  -u`` (if you installed as developer, deinstallation is expected to work only with most recent pip versions, at least >=19.1.1, otherwise it should be enough to delete the folder).

 How to use
 ----------